Table of Contents

 GenAI SearchProvider Tags

-1. Add a valid OpenAI API Key to SWIRL's .env file (found in the swirl-home directory), and then restart the SWIRL for it to take effect.
+1. Add a valid OpenAI API Key to SWIRL’s .env file (in swirl-home).

-2. Add the GenAIQueryProcessor to the SearchProvider query_processors list:
+3. Add GenAIQueryProcessor to the SearchProvider's query_processors list:

 "query_processors": [